Guram12/taskmainder_back/DOCKER_SETUP.md

 # DOCKER SETUP GUIDE

 This guide explains how to set up and run the Dockerized Django project with PostgreSQL, Redis, Celery, and Daphne.
+It also explains how to configure the project to use either an **external database** (e.g., AWS RDS) or a **local PostgreSQL database** inside a Docker container.

 ---